johncarlolopez/crowdfunder/README.md

 * Seperate Rewards and Comments Sections
 * Transfer projects controller methods into model methods -> Then test them
 * Create my profile in the nav
+* As a nonproject owner I shouldn't be able to make/remove rewards

 ## Resources